 The first thing you need to ask yourself is, do I want a regular maternity dress or a maternity/nursing dress?
-A nursing dress limits your options quite a lot but it gives the dress a longer life in your maternity wardrobe.
+A nursing dress limits your style options quite a lot.
+Although, it does give the dress a longer life in your maternity wardrobe.
 If you’re looking for a regular maternity dress, just keep reading.
 Do you want a dress that can double as a nursing dress scroll down to the headline Nursing dress styles.

 Maternity dress styles

 As I mentioned above, the nursing dresses are limited in style for obvious reasons.
 The maternity dresses are on the other hand not.
 They are just like any other dress you can imaging, but with some extra baby room.
 I will split them in to 2 categories.

 Number 1: dresses that accentuate your beautiful belly, and

 Number 2: dresses that divert attention from that area.

 If you want to show of your belly in a lovely way, here are a few tips and suggestions to get inspired by.

 One way to show of a baby bump is to wear something form-fitting and solid hued.
 This maternity dress has those ruched sides that give us a nice silhouette all through the pregnancy.
 The lovely ruffled off shoulder gives the dress, and you, that little extra oumph.
 This bestseller comes in 15 colors!

 A flexible dress